The Venetian Rule in Kefalonia and its Imprint

 From olive groves to international ports

 Kefalonia was actively integrated into Venice's trade network.
-Olive oil became the main export product, with the Venetian state encouraging the expansion of olive groves.
+Olive became the main export product, with the Venetian state encouraging the expansion of olive groves.
 Oil production gradually increased and became an important economic lever for the island, as trade with Venice and other Western cities showed continuous growth.

 Venetian architecture and its traces

-Beyond the castle, the presence of Venetian architecture can be detected in the villages: in houses with characteristic stone arches, in small oil storage facilities, in stone bridges and fortified buildings.
+Beyond the castle, the presence of Venetian architecture can be detected in the villages: in houses with characteristic stone arches, in small oil storage facilities, in stone bridges, and fortified buildings.
 Venetian influences were not only aesthetic; they introduced new materials, new technical standards, and organization in the development of settlements.

-Culture, language, and everyday life
+Culture, language, and daily life

-The birth of a distinct Ionian identity
+The birth of a distinctive Ionian identity

-The decline of Venice and the transition to British Rule
+The decline of Venice and the transition to British rule

 The period of Venetian rule, however, had already left an indelible mark: on the structure of society, the economy, the cities, and the cultural identity of the island.
 Without this legacy, the Ionian Islands would not have evolved into the unique world we know today.